 Name one book that you truly disliked that was incredibly hyped or well received within the book community.

 Just one?
 Throne of Glass and Crown of Midnight by Sarah J. Maas.
 City of Bones or Clockwork Angel by Cassandra Clare.
-Here are five.
+Here are four.
 Occasionally, I go above and beyond.

 In all these books, the writing was sub-par, the protagonists were billed as badass but were really ‘meh’, and the villains read like they were pulled from the stage of a children’s melodrama.